 Our Network Control Officers are a key point of contact for our rail transport operator customers and our maintenance teams.

 Our Network Control Officers have a complete understanding of the CRN, developed during in-the-field inspections.
-They work closely with the Safety & Environment and Infrastructure Maintenance teams who are also based in the Centre to ensure that work is completed to the highest safety standards and with minimal disruption for our customers.
+They work closely with the Safety & Environment and Maintenance teams to ensure that work is completed to the highest safety standards and with minimal disruption for our customers.

 We consider our co-location of these teams, combined with our balanced focus on the access needs of our customers and the needs of our maintenance teams to maintain the track, to be a best practice model for network operations and train control in Australia.